 Improvements Since the Inspection:

-- We have begun to standardise our assessment scheme and bring it into line with National Programmes of Study or exam syllabus requirements.
+- We have standardised our assessment scheme and brought it into line with National Programmes of Study or exam syllabus requirements.
 All departments have identified Key Performance Indicators (KPI’s) that students need to have secured or mastered in order to successfully progress to the next Key Stage.
-We have also simplified our assessment tools so that we can track progress over each term, year and Key Stage and see how this compares to other students with similar starting points in other schools.
+We have also simplified our assessment tools so that we can track progress over each term, year and Key Stage.
 We are beginning to conduct standardised baseline assessments of every student on entry into the school and every year.
 For 2018-19, we have mapped out a timetable of assessments and every student will be baseline assessed within 6 weeks of entry into the school.

 - Since the Inspection, we have appointed a Coordinator to develop the school’s Social, Moral, Spiritual and Cultural (SMSC) provision and we have reintroduced Religious Education into the curriculum, including at GCSE level.
 Our SMSC Coordinator planned a series of Cultural Days for 2017-18 to help further educate the students about different cultures as well as their own.
-These are to be further developed in 2018-19.
+These are to be further developed during 2018-19.

 You can read the full report here: